Sánchez homers, drives in 4 as Twins beat Angels 8-4 - NewsBreak

-ANAHEIM, Calif. -- - Jo Adell drove in Matt Duffy with a tiebreaking RBI single in the eighth inning, Shohei Ohtani extended his hitting streak to a career-best 12 games, and the Los Angeles Angels opened their final homestand of the season with a 4-3 victory over the Oakland Athletics on Tuesday night.

-SAN DIEGO (AP) — Jorge Alfaro is used to being in position to walk off games.
-Just not with a walk-off walk.
-Alfaro drew a bases-loaded free pass from Craig Kimbrel with two outs in the 10th inning and the San Diego Padres beat the NL West champion Los Angeles Dodgers 4-3 on Tuesday night to reduce their magic number for clinching a wild-card berth to four.
+SAN DIEGO (AP) — Jorge Alfaro drew a bases-loaded walk from Craig Kimbrel with two outs in the 10th inning and the San Diego Padres beat the NL West champion Los Angeles Dodgers 4-3 on Tuesday night to reduce their magic number for clinching a wild-card berth to four.
 The Padres started the winning rally against Kimbrel (6-7) when Kim Ha-seong sacrificed automatic runner José Azocar to third.
 Juan Soto was intentionally walked, Manny Machado struck out and Brandon Drury walked to load the bases.
 Alfaro worked the count full before walking to bring in Azocar.
-Alfaro tossed his bat aside and gestured in surprise to the Padres’ dugout as he trotted to first base.
+Pierce Johnson (1-1) pitched a perfect 10th, including striking out Mookie Betts for the third out.
+The Padres had gone ahead 3-2 in the eighth when third baseman Justin Turner’s two-out, bases-loaded error on Drury’s broken-bat grounder allowed Trent Grisham to score.

 Comments / 0